 Houzz Pro is a subscription-based service that provides professional interior designers and home remodelers with access to a library of products and services.
 It provides access to a variety of tools and resources to help professionals grow their businesses, including marketing tools to find new clients, tools to help you win projects, and even accounting features.

-- Centralized communication between partners, clients, vendors, and more with the interior design project management app
+- Centralized communication between all stakeholders with the interior design project management app

 - Manage invoicing and payments in one place and integrate data from QuickBooks